bitovi/academy/src/react/1-setting-up-your-environment.md

 If you are wondering where the Webpack and Babel dependencies are, they are hidden as dependencies of `react-scripts`.

 Create React App provides a set of scripts (`react-scripts`) which know how to start, build and test your app.
-It's generally recommended to leave these as is, as a lot of work has been put into these scripts to ensure the best developer experience possible.
+It’s generally recommended to leave these as is, as a lot of work has been put into these scripts to ensure the best developer experience possible.
 These can be found in the `scripts` section of your `package.json`, and you may expand this list with new scripts as you need.

 ```js
 "scripts": {